phun-ky/grunt-mustache/README.md

 This plugin does *NOT* bake JSON data with mustache templates.
 This plugin is created to handle the template baking with mustache/handlebars within a web projects internal JavaScript methods.

+## No more development

+I will no longer develop this plugin any further and I strongly suggest users of this plugin to either fork it and continue the development on their hand, or [find another](https://www.npmjs.com/search?q=grunt+mustache) plugin.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with: